earthobservatory/azure-scripts/README.md

 1. Set up CI by navigating to `http://[CI_FQDN]:8080` and proceed as admin, and retrieve Jenkin's API key and the current administrative user's username.
 2. `sds configure` and other `sds` commands to set up the environment constants used by HySDS on Mozart, one of which is to add `JENKINS_API_KEY` as retrieved previously.
 Refer to the Manual for more instructions
-3. (Optional) Set up real HTTPS certificates instead of using self-signed ones by running `shell/https_autoconfig.sh`.
+3. (Optional) Set up real HTTPS certificates instead of using self-signed ones by running `shell/https_autoconfig.sh` on the servers that need it (mainly Mozart, GRQ and Metrics).
 The current script only supports DNS verification through CloudFlare.

 ## Good to knows/Caveats